 Before completing the one-time application, please review the list, since many faculty were pre-approved and added to the list based on their demonstrated excellence as CLS instructors or participation in OIA workshops/mini-courses, Faculty Learning Communities and other professional development opportunities.

 Note: This is a one-time application, therefore, it is not necessary to re-apply each term.

 Collaborative Learning Spaces are scheduled by Room & Course Scheduling (RCS).
 Preference to teach in a Collaborative Learning Space should be indicated by selecting the Room Characteristic of 35-Collaborative Learning Space during the RCS Open Scheduling period.
 Faculty on the CLS Preferred Instructor List are eligible for preferential scheduling when properly requested during the RCS Open Scheduling period.
 See above to learn about the one-time application to become a CLS Preferred Instructor.

 Note: Other criteria, such as standard meeting patterns and capacity requirements, must be met to receive preferential scheduling.

-Applications for Spring 2019 are due on August 1, 2018 which coincides with the end of RCS Open Scheduling.
-However, it is recommended that applications to become a CLS Preferred Instructor and requests for Collaborative Learning Spaces be submitted early, preferably by July 1, 2018.
+Applications for Fall 2019 are due on January 7, 2019 which coincides with the end of RCS Open Scheduling.
+However, it is recommended that applications to become a CLS Preferred Instructor and requests for Collaborative Learning Spaces be submitted early, preferably by December 1, 2018.

 To add or change sections after RCS Open Scheduling ends, instructors should work with their program/curriculum coordinators to submit a RCS Online Section Forms.